liuliu/s4nnc/README.md

 tensor[0, 0, 1] = 2
 ```

 There are very limited functionalities associated with raw tensors.
-Mostly, you can only `reshape` or `toGPU` / `toCPU`.
+Mostly, you can only `reshaped` or `toGPU` / `toCPU`.

 ### DynamicGraph